 ECM failures -- Fact or fiction:

-Between 1985-1999, engineers manufactured Electronic Control Modules ECMs with great design and precision.
+.
+Electronic Control Modules ECMs are designed with great precision.
 One problem has been revealed over the years: some of the components that were used have shown a tendency to fail, especially by heat.
 The heat from the normal operation of the current in the unit and the heat from the environment the ECM unit is stored in.
 Some models are stored in the cab which can reach temperatures of up to 140f.
 Some models are stored in the engine compartment which is the worse possible environment for a computer processor.
 The engine compartment is exposed to the elements of the environment outside and the engines operating environment.
 Normal operations can adversely affect the ECM unit over time as well.
 Components such as the ECS, the ISC, TPS, engine sensor, alternator or failing batteries can adversely affect the unit.
 Reversing polarity when jump starting vehicle can damage the ECM.

 The supply of ECMs new and used has been greatly reduced due to the growing competitiveness of this industry.
 Keep in mind most of these quote-unquote "Rebuilders" are more than likely people that have seen the trend in ECM failures and are trying to capitalize.
 I'm all for free enterprise -- after all, this is America and may God Bless her (and all of us for that matter) but don't let yourself be fooled by the new kids on the block.
 Nor should you be mislead by the low prices of some of these folks.
 If it sounds to good to be true and too cheap to be quality, it probably is.
 You know you can't wager your safety or that of your family or customers to the opportunity of a "great deal".
 Check references!
 A lot of these guys offering warranty's and advertising themselves as rebuilders have not been in business long enough to match the warranty they are offering!